-Almost a fifth of all meetings (19%) are a complete waste of time, according to a survey of UK employees by Sharp Europe.
+Almost a fifth of all meetings (19%) are a complete waste of time, according to survey of UK employees in UK by Sharp Europe.

 Meetings account for at least 39.2 million office hours each week and one fifth are a waste of time, according to respondents – representing 7.5 million wasted hours every week.